If you don't have the image-builder repository

 Configure the Nutanix builder

-Complete the packer/nutanix/nutanix.json configuration file with credentials and informations specific to the Nutanix Prism Central used to build the image.
-This file must have the following format:
+Modify the packer/nutanix/nutanix.json configuration file with credentials and informations specific to your Nutanix Prism Central used to build the image, you can also use the corresponding env variables.

 {